tedd-an/PyPatchwork/README.md

-# PyPatchWork
+# PyPatchwork
-Python library to access Patchwork API
+PyPatchwork is a Python library to access the Patchwork REST API.